garybentley/quollwriter/README.md

 * `data` - directory containing the data files used by Quoll Writer such as properties and definitions.

-* `data/dictionaries` - directory containing the dictionary and thesaurus files.

 * `data/prompts` - directory containing the writing prompts.

 * `data/schema` - directory containing the schema definition files including the upgrade scripts and view definitions.